 “You’re needed.
 You mustn’t die, Doctor!”
 Nyssa – Caves Of Androzani

-Nyssa, (Sarah Sutton) was a young female Trakenite from the planet of Traken, whose home was destroyed and parents killed, by the Master.
+Nyssa, (Sarah Sutton) was a young female Trakenite from the planet of Traken, whose homeworld was destroyed and her parents killed – by the Master.

-She was a brilliant Biochemical Engineer and the Doctor found her useful time and time again for getting out of a scrape.
-She had experience of flying the Tardis, (as Adric did) – but she was definately a more rounded intelligence than Adric due to being more street smart.
+She was a brilliant Biochemical Engineer and the Doctor found her useful time-and-again, for getting out of a scrape.
+She had experience of flying the Tardis, (as Adric did) – but she was definitely a more rounded intelligence than Adric – due to having more common-sense.

-Nyssa left the Doctor in Terminus – 1982, after contracting a disease on board a space station where (once treated) – she decided to stay behind and help the Scientists look for a cure.
+Nyssa left the Doctor in Terminus – 1982, after contracting a disease on board a space-station where (once treated) – she decided to stay behind and help the Scientists look for a final cure.